deeplearninc/relaax/README.md

 It also allows to add `--seed` argument to specify initialization of the environment (it sets to random by default).

-Please find sample configuration to run OpenAI Gym there:
+Please find sample of configuration to run OpenAI Gym there:
 `relaax/config/da3cc_gym_walker.yaml`

 This sample is setup for `BipedalWalker-v2` environment, which operates with continuous action space.